thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 Here :math:`E_c` is a continuity term that depends on the neighboring displacements and the similarity metric at neighboring displacements.
 The parameter :math:`\alpha` determines the amount of regularization.
-A higher :math:`alpha` will given greater weight to the displacement of surrounding displacements and increase the amount of regularization.
-Different algorithms will implement their choice of :math:`E_s`, :math:`E_c`, and optimization technique to minimize the cost function.
+A higher :math:`\alpha` will given greater weight to the displacement of surrounding displacements and increase the amount of regularization.
+Different algorithms will implement their choice of :math:`E_s`, :math:`E_c`, and optimization method to minimize the cost function.

 The result of regularization is an improved displacement estimate since we can incorporate our *a priori* knowledge that the displacement is continuous.
-However, if the regularization parameter :math:`\alpha` is too large, excessive smoothing may introduced causing a loss of features and dynamic range in the strain images.
+However, if the regularization parameter :math:`\alpha` is too large, excessive smoothing may be introduced causing a loss of features and dynamic range in the strain images.
 Regularization of this type is especially important for block-matching deformable image registration techniques where the motion model does not assume any continuity.
 Motion is considered as a completely local phenomena.
-This contrasts with B-Spline, Elastic Body Spline, or Finite Element Method (FEM) deformable image registration methods [Zikic2006,Davis1997,Krucker2002,Craene2009,Zhong2007]_.
-In these methods, the motion model is such that a local point moves in concert with tissues.
+This contrasts with B-spline, Elastic Body Spline, or Finite Element Method (FEM) deformable image registration methods [Zikic2006,Davis1997,Krucker2002,Craene2009,Zhong2007]_.
+In these methods, the motion model is such that a local point moves in concert with surrounding tissues.

-While B-Spline deformable transform do not have the same difficulty the block-matching methods have in enforcing local continuity, they both share a related problem since the B-Spline deformation basis functions are compactly supported.
-Both block-matching and B-Spline deformable transforms do not enforce diffeomorphic transform [Rueckert2006,Craene2009]_.
+While the B-spline deformable transform does not have the same difficulty that the block-matching methods have in enforcing local continuity, they both share a related problem since the B-Spline deformation basis functions are compactly supported.
+Both block-matching and B-spline deformable transforms do not enforce a diffeomorphic transform [Rueckert2006,Craene2009]_.
 A displacement map that is diffeomorphic must be continuous, differentiable, and invertible [Craene2009]_.
-A diffeomorphic transformation be a one-to-one mapping between the pre and post deformation image.
+A diffeomorphic transformation is a one-to-one mapping between the pre and post deformation image.
 Consider the following B-spline grid from Schnabel et. al. that illustrates non-diffeomorphic behavior [Schnabel2001]_